jack-love-coding/FIT-1008/README.md

 # FIT-1008

-Python codes for Assignments of FIT 1008
+Python codes of Assignments of FIT 1008